Over the past year, I’ve received questions about the online publishing platform Medium; whether it’s a useful freelance writing venue.

-To be honest, I’ve been waiting for the site to founder.
+To be honest, I’ve long been waiting for the site to founder.
 In its first few years, it was a real challenge to work out what or who the site was for.
 It looked like a streamlined iteration of Blogger, combined with a social network.

 I’ve subscribed; any site which supports writers gets my support.
 But… can you make money writing on the site?

-Can you make money writing on Medium?
+Freelance writing: can you make money writing on Medium?